Crying Tiger Beef (Suea Rong Hai). Juicy thin strips of marinated steak served with a delicious spicy Thai dipping sauce that is sweet and tangy.

-There are various stories for the curious name of this dish.
-The most popular version is as the grilled beef cooks, the melting fat from the muscle fibers causes the dripping fat to look like tears.
-Therefore, the Thai people call it "Crying Tiger Beef".
+So why is it called "Crying Tiger Beef"?
+The most popular story behind the name is as the grilled beef cooks, the dripping fat looks like tears, hence the name.
 To be clear, there is NO tiger meat in this recipe!

-- Palm sugar, or brown sugar or coconut sugar
+- Palm Sugar: or substitute with brown sugar or coconut sugar

 - Garlic